An airplane departs from Chicago O'Hare International Airport

 Terminal 1

 One highlight is Tortas Frontera by Rick Bayless, the famous Chicago chef known for high-end Mexican food in the city.
 The lines at Tortas Frontera can get long, but you can order online ahead of time.
 (There are also Tortas Frontera locations in Terminal 3, Concourse K, and Terminal 5).
-And don’t worry—there are five Starbucks locations in Terminal 1 to help stave off jet lag.
-If you’re visiting out of town friends, stop by Garrett Popcorn Shops to bring them a taste of Chicago Mix.
+There are also five Starbucks locations in Terminal 1 to help stave off the jet lag.
+If you’re visiting out-of-town friends, stop by Garrett Popcorn to bring them a taste of the Chicago Mix.

 Terminal 2

 Terminal 2 has similar dining to Terminal 1, in that it has a range of quick-service and dine-in restaurants, but there are fewer.
-There are several fast-food options such as Auntie Anne’s and McDonald’s, a Chili’s Too, three Farmer’s Fridge locations, a Blackhawks sports bar and two other bars, an outpost of popular Chicago restaurant Summer House Santa Monica, and more.
-Don’t forget to grab a bag of nuts at Nuts on Clark for the plane!
+There are several fast food options, such as Auntie Anne’s and McDonald’s, a Chili’s Too, three Farmer’s Fridge locations, a Blackhawks sports bar and two other bars, an outpost of popular Chicago restaurant Summer House Santa Monica, and more.
+And don’t forget to grab a bag of nuts at Nuts on Clark for the plane.

 Terminal 3

-This terminal has the most variety by far, with 68 options ranging from kiosks to fast-food to full dining experience.
+This terminal has the most variety by far, with 68 options ranging from kiosks to fast food to full dining experiences.
 Go healthy with a smoothie or salad from B-Smooth or Farmer’s Fridge, or go all in Chicago-style at Gold Coast Dogs.
-Get burgers at Burger Federation, Mexican at Burrito Beach or Tortas Frontera, or Chinese food at Manchu Wok.
+Get burgers at Burger Federation, Mexican food at Burrito Beach or Tortas Frontera, or Chinese food at Manchu Wok.

 Terminal 5